bcdatavis/crd-shelter-beds/proposed_future_state.md

 ## 2. Proposed Future State:
   * If each municipality in the CRD provided enough year-round shelter beds for a quarter of one percent of their population (0.0025%)
   * *Numbers below correspond to 2024 population estimates (see [data sources](https://github.com/bcdatavis/crd-shelter-beds/blob/main/data-sources.md))*
+  * *A quarter of one percent was used for demonstration purposes.
+The ideal proportional amount may be different.*

 **Total Shelter Beds:**
   * Municipalities: 1073